top of page

 • Enhanced collaboration: Using dual monitors can lead to quantifiable levels of enhanced collaboration, improving communication, teamwork, and overall performance.
 While the specific level of improvement can vary depending on the accounting practice and tasks being performed, using dual monitors can significantly benefit collaboration and communication among accounting professionals.

-• Reduced eye strain and fatigue: A study in the US (University of Utah) found that participants using dual monitors reported less eye strain and lower fatigue than single monitors.
+• Reduced eye strain and fatigue: A study in the US (University of Utah) found that participants using dual monitors reported less eye strain and lower fatigue than those using single monitors.
 In this study, participants using dual monitors reported a 20% reduction in eye strain and a 12% reduction in fatigue compared to those using a single monitor.

 • Job satisfaction: A study (Jon Peddie Research) found that using dual monitors can increase job satisfaction among professionals by up to 29%.
 Dual monitors can help improve productivity, reduce errors, and make tasks more enjoyable and less stressful for the staff.